-Manx footpath Conservation Group (MFCG) take the safety of all participants on it walks as priority but do not wish to remove the enjoyment of sociable group walking around our beautiful island.
+The Manx Footpaths Conservation Group (MFCG) takes the safety of all participants on its walks as a priority and wants to maintain the enjoyment of sociable group walking around our beautiful island.
 Here are a few general guidelines for members/potential members and visitors to achieve maximum enjoyment for your MFCG walk.

 - Walkers of all abilities are welcome to join us.
-All walks have guidelines of the recommended distance and terrain guidelines (see ‘Frequently Asked Questions’ on the website – manxfootpaths.org).
-Hopefully there is a walk for everyone so please choose walks that you are confident of the duration and terrain.
-If in doubt, your coordinator will be happy to assist or advise in any way possible.
+All walks have distance and terrain guidelines (see ‘Frequently Asked Questions’ on the website – manxfootpaths.org).
+Hopefully there is a walk for everyone so please choose a walk that you feel best suits your fitness level.
+If in doubt, the Secretary – Secretary@manxfootpaths.org – will be happy to assist or advise in any way possible.

-- All walks will have a walk leader who will inform you of the walk route and any safety concerns at a short briefing before commencement.
+- The Walk Leader will inform you of the walk route and any safety concerns at a short briefing before the walk starts.

-- Please do not walk in front of the walk leader or behind the back-marker, if you require a comfort break, please inform the back marker.
+- Please do not walk in front of the Walk Leader or behind the Back Marker without agreement.
+If you require a comfort break, please inform the Back Marker.

-- If you have any concerns on any part of a walk, please speak to the leader.
+- If you have any concerns during a walk, please speak to the Walk Leader.

 - Where snacks, lunch and water are advised, please bring sufficient supplies for your individual requirements.
 Many of the walks are in more remote areas of the island where provisions cannot be purchased.

-- Please walk in single file and on the right hand side of all roads, unless advised by the leader to alternatives.
+- When walking on roads, please walk in single file and on the right-hand side, unless advised otherwise by the Walk Leader.

-- If leaving a walk for whatever reason, please advise the leader.
+- If you decide to leave a walk early, please advise the Walk Leader.

 General guidelines for walk leaders